realBagher/Tensorflow_sandbox/README.md

 # Tensorflow_sandbox
-a serious of projects implemented using TensorFlow 2.0
+a seires of projects implemented using TensorFlow 2.0